 Rear Decline Bridge

-The Rear Decline Bridge is a bodyweight compound exercise performed with the feet elevated on a bench or platform, which increases the range of motion compared to a standard glute bridge.
-Elevating the feet places more demand on the hips, making the exercise more challenging without adding external load.
+The Rear Decline Bridge is a bodyweight compound exercise performed with the feet elevated on a bench or platform, increasing the range of motion and hip demand compared to a standard glute bridge.
+This elevated foot position shifts more of the workload onto the glutes while keeping joint stress low and requiring no external load.

-Rear Decline Bridge fits well in hypertrophy-focused lower body training, accessory strength work, and higher-volume phases where joint stress should remain low.
-It works for beginners progressing from basic bridges and for more advanced trainees who want extra stimulus without barbells.
-Compared to hip thrust variations, it offers a simpler setup while still delivering strong glute engagement.
+Posterior chain exercises performed with deliberate tempo produce strong muscle activity across the glutes and lower back (Lawrence et al., 2022).
+The Rear Decline Bridge fits well in hypertrophy-focused lower body training, accessory strength work, and higher-volume phases.
+It works for beginners progressing from basic bridges and for more advanced trainees who want extra glute stimulus without barbells, offering a simpler setup than hip thrust variations while still delivering strong engagement.

 - Position yourself on the ground with your back facing a bench or stable surface, placing your hands on the ground beside your hips with fingers pointing toward your feet.